galaxyhaxz/psp-arc-sdk/README.md

 I got lazy and made separate tools for each, but they should eventually be merged into one tool.

 [build](build) builds a `.arc` update from the specified list file.
 The list file contains the files to be included in the archive.
+Recommended to extract an existing `.arc` if you need one to work with.

 [extract](extract) extracts a `.arc` update into a folder and writes a list file.
 Can be rebuilt into an identical update.